Create an account sign-up-diamond

 If you’ve already wandered through Provence, cycled Tuscany, or walked the Camino, maybe it’s time for something a little different.
 Trentino-South Tyrol offers everything our travellers love: outdoor adventure, cultural richness, incredible food, and warm hospitality, all with a twist of alpine magic.

-Browse our curated selection of self-guided and small group hiking and cycling tours through this remarkable region and contact a travel advisor today.
+Browse our self-guided hiking tours in Italy and guided and self-guided tours across Italy for this region and contact a travel advisor.
 Let’s help you plan an unforgettable adventure in one of Europe’s best-kept secrets.

 Recent stories